IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 **Master of Science (MSc)**, Jul.
 2010

-*Environmental Sciences and Natural Resources Management*, University of Sassari.
+*Environmental Sciences and Natural Resources Management*, University of Sassari
 Grade: 110/110 *Summa cum Laude*

 Systems ecology, landscape ecology, regional geology, pedology, sedimentology, wildlife conservation and management, conservation genetics, environmental modeling, statistical inference, advanced statistical theory, environmental economics

 **Bachelor of Science (BSc)**, Feb.
 2008
-*Environmental Sciences*, University of Perugia.
+*Environmental Sciences*, University of Perugia
 Grade: 107/110

 Principles of biology, geology and ecology.
 The course of study covered a wide range of subjects to provide students with the solid background required to undertake ecological and environmental studies.